GabSchach/HDVis_fork/README.md

 anchor.appendChild(button);
 ```

-UI elements can be view specific, so when instaniating on all interactive elements that are to be displayed have to be specified by calling `setUI`.
+UI elements can be view specific, so when instantiating on all interactive elements that are to be displayed have to be specified by calling `setUI`.
 That is provided with an array containing the functions responsible for adding the specified elements.

 ```javascript
 setUI([changeNodeSymbol]),